saku-kaarakainen/mapline.github.io/README.md

  - Successor of [my langs-map project](https://github.com/saku-kaarakainen/langs-map)
      - This project was conducted already on 23th December 2020

+ ## Wiki
+ The documentation of this project is meant to be at Wiki.
+This markup file contains overview documentation and the documentation that is useful to access via text editor (VS Code) while developing.

 ## How to run this?
  1. Open VS Code
  2. Open it's terminal